sharc-lab/HLSFactory/docs/source/extending.md

                 - <more designs...>
 ```

 Keep in mind that whatever files are in your design dataset directory will be copied to the HLSFactory package, so make sure that you only include the necessary files for your designs.
-Including large and unnecessary data files can bloat the HLSFactory package and make it harder to maintain as well as hit the git file size limit.
+Including large and unnecessary data files can bloat the HLSFactory package, make it harder to maintain, and may hit the Git file size limit.
 It's okay to include data files that are needed for testing or co-simulation, but try to manage these data files so that they can be included in the package in a reasonable way.

 ### Step 5: Add Support for the New Dataset in the `hlsfactory.datasets_builtin` Module